 Academic Advising and Course Registration

 Congratulations, we look forward to welcoming you to campus in August.
-Prior to arriving in Baltimore, you will need to complete the Overture Online program, submit your Pre-Entrance Health Forms, take online placement tests (if applicable), register for summer online review and remedial courses (if applicable), and take time to relax and celebrate.
+Prior to arriving in Baltimore, you will need to complete the Backstage Online program, submit your Pre-Entrance Health Forms, take online placement tests (if applicable), register for summer online review and remedial courses (if applicable), and take time to relax and celebrate.

 We invite you to start connecting with your peers through the Peabody Accepted Student Facebook group.

 Most students receive their private teacher assignment in their acceptance letter.
 In a few cases each year, applicants are offered their choice of teacher or are waitlisted for their preferred teacher’s studio.
 Students interested in changing their teacher preference should contact the Office of Admissions at email@example.com.